lxn1021/Online-Course-Machine-Learning-Clustering-and-Retrieval/README.md

   [Programming Assignment 2 (In progress...)]

-  **memo:** Later should learn the following stuff in greater details: 1) The computation of "outer product"; 2) the computation of covariances; 3) contour plots; 4) get more comfortable with image data; 5) different kinds of distributions in statistics (maybe an online course needed)
+  **Memo:** Later should learn the following stuff in greater details: 1) The computation of "outer product"; 2) the computation of covariances; 3) contour plots; 4) get more comfortable with image data; 5) different kinds of statistical distributions (maybe an online course will be needed)